 Cuban Salsa: right and wrong

+Some dancers don’t care about keeping different dance styles apart, pure and original.
+They like to mix it all together and make up their own unique fusion style of anything they find interesting.
 Such “cherry picking” is ok and a valid approach for anyone to follow but I don’t like that approach personally.
 It is nice that we have both a tiger and a lion, a Grand Danois and a bulldog, many species of birds and flowers.
 I love a world full of uniqueness and optimized different solutions.

 In other words, I like the idea that Cuban Salsa is something special, something apart and unique, something we can discuss, analyze, refine, improve on and make better in its own right, based on a long dance tradition.